moonbitlang/moonbit-course/course4/lecture4_en.md

 We define our function with pattern matching.
 Here, we match a pairs by constructing a tuple and then match the nested tuple pattern, effectively matching both lists simultaneously.
 If either of the input lists is empty, the result is an empty list.
 When both lists are non-empty, we get a non-empty result.
 The first item of the result is a tuple of the two values we take from the inputs, followed by the zipped result of the sublists of both lists.
 Note that the order of pattern matching is top-down.
 (If a wildcard is placed at the top, the subsequent patterns will never be matched, and the code will never run.
 The good news is that MoonBit can detect this and provide warnings.
 These warnings are advisory and won't prevent compilation, so it's crucial to pay attention to the issues panel in your IDE.)

 Lastly, pattern matching is not limited to `match`; it can also be used in data binding.
 In local definitions, we can use pattern matching expressions to bind corresponding substructures to identifiers.
-It's essential to note that if value comparison occurs at this point and the match fails, the program will encounter a runtime error, leading to program termination.
+It's essential to note that if the match fails, the program will encounter a runtime error and terminate.

 ## Enumerated Types